 Office 365 for IT Pros, 4th Edition is continually updated with new information, changes and corrections.
-Customers who bought the book from this website can download the updated files from their purchase history.
 Updates applied to the Amazon Kindle version are available through your Kindle library after they are approved by Amazon.

 Microsoft gave us an early surprise in August with the unannounced rollout of a new beta sign-in experience.
 With no administrative controls available to suppress the opt-in notice, users were free to try the new experience and discover all of the errors and bugs that typically appear for beta software.
 Microsoft did eventually roll out fixes for the highest impact issues, and hopefully learned yet another lesson about communicating changes in Azure and Office 365.

 Microsoft Intune continued to improve with full support on day 1 of the release of Android Oreo.
 As Intune continues to stay on the cutting edge of mobile developments, Microsoft has also announced the end of support for iOS 8.0 and Android 4.3 (or lower).
 A new version of the Company Portal app is due for release in the near future, and will only support iOS 9.0 or later.
 The older version of the app will remain available in app stores for a short period of time, but Microsoft encourages customers to ensure their end users are upgrading their mobile devices to avoid issues with mobile access to corporate data and applications.

 Microsoft has also rolled out macOS support for Azure AD/Intune conditional access policies.
 This capability is currently in preview, and has already turned up one bug with enforcement of password policies for macOS devices causing devices with non-compliance passwords to be reported as compliant until the user updates their password.